-On April 6, 2021, BK Technologies, Inc., a wholly owned subsidiary of the Company, and JPMC, as a lender, entered into a Master Loan Agreement in the amount of \$743 to finance various items of manufacturing equipment (the "JPMC Credit Agreement").
+On April 6, 2021, BK Technologies, Inc., a wholly owned subsidiary of the Company, and JP Morgan Chase Bank, N.A., as a lender, entered into a Master Loan Agreement in the amount of \$743 to finance various items of manufacturing equipment (the "JPMC Credit Agreement").
 The Company used funds obtained from the Line of Credit to replace the JPMC Credit Agreement.
 This note payable was paid in full on June 27, 2023.

-On September 25, 2019, BK Technologies, Inc., a wholly owned subsidiary of BK Technologies Corporation, and U.S. Bank Equipment Finance, a division of U.S. Bank National Association, as a lender, entered into a Master Loan Agreement in the amount of \$425 to finance various items of equipment.
-The loan is collateralized by the equipment purchased using the proceeds.
-The Master Loan Agreement is payable in 60 monthly principal and interest payments of approximately \$8 beginning on October 25, 2019 and maturing on September 25, 2024, and bears a fixed interest rate of 5.11%.
+On September 25, 2019, BK Technologies, Inc., a wholly owned subsidiary of the Company, and U.S. Bank Equipment Finance, a division of U.S. Bank National Association, as a lender, entered into a Master Loan Agreement in the amount of \$425 to finance various items of manufacturing equipment.
+The loan was collateralized by the equipment purchased using the proceeds.
+The Master Loan Agreement was payable in 60 equal monthly principal and interest payments of approximately \$8 beginning on October 25, 2019, was scheduled to mature on September 25, 2024, and bore a fixed interest rate of 5.11%.
+This note payable was paid in full on June 24, 2024